Progression in the Nursing Major

-- Students may only repeat a nursing course once.
-Failure to successfully complete a nursing course on the second attempt, at any institution, will result in dismissal from the nursing major.
+- For all NU courses other than NU105, Introduction to Professional Nursing, students may only repeat a failed nursing course once.
+Failure to successfully complete a nursing course on the second attempt at any institution will result in dismissal from the nursing major.

-- Students, in the class of 2017 and after, who fail two different nursing courses will be dismissed from the nursing major.
+- Students who fail two different nursing courses will be dismissed from the nursing major.

-- Effective for the class of 2016 and after, for all theory courses with a clinical component, students must pass both theory and clinical in order to pass the course.
+- For all theory courses with a clinical component, students must pass both theory and clinical in order to pass the course.
 If a student fails either the theory or clinical component, the student must repeat both the theory and clinical components of the course.

-- Students must request approval from the Associate Dean of Nursing or Academic Advisor prior to enrolling in any course other than a Saint Joseph’s College course.
-The Associate Dean of Nursing or Academic Advisor will determine the appropriateness of the course.
+- Students must request approval from the Program Coordinator prior to enrolling in any course other than a Saint Joseph’s College course.
+The Program Coordinator will determine the appropriateness of the course.

-Additionally, nursing students must achieve the following grades in non-nursing required courses as follows:
+Additionally, pre-licensure nursing students must achieve the following grades in non-nursing required courses as follows: